jlegatheaux/RC2020-assignments/assignment-5/README.md

 ### Skeleton of your solution

-Preliminary important note: before compiling and testing your solution you must upgrade your CNSS version.
-See the annex to see one way, among several possible, of doing it.

 We provide you with a skeleton of the control algorithm for a distance-vector router running in CNSS, found in the file `DVControl.java`.
 You should implement your solution to the assignment by filling in the missing parts of this file.
 Do not change any of the pre-defined parts in that file.

 ### Options in the code